 Slow and steady wins the race, but the world is dominated by get rich quick-types.

 We speak often of trust, it is the central element to any genuine relationship or brotherhood.
-Of Phired Up’s four pillars of social excellence, it is “vulnerability” that those I teach recruitment or the four pillars to most associate with trust.
-Being vulnerable, or being one others are vulnerable with, is an ultimate “tell” that trust is present, and yet is so rare that vulnerability is rewarded in the workplace.
+Of Phired Up’s four pillars of social excellence, it is “vulnerability” that those I taught recruitment or the four pillars to most associate with trust.
+Being vulnerable, or being one others are vulnerable with, is an ultimate “tell” that trust is present, and yet vulnerability is so rarely rewarded in the workplace.

 Work and live with people you trust.